 This is exactly what Oatly is doing on her Wechat, Xiaohongshu, and Weibo accounts.

-From how you can guess in the previous image, for example, Oatly is using these platforms to entice consumers through:
+As how you can guess in the previous image, for example, Oatly is using these platforms to entice consumers:

 - the use of its products as a new healthy lifestyle,